dmidlo/histdata.com-tools/docs/marked-hawkes-challenger.md

 use the fitted immigrant/source mixture at the event time and expose deterministically randomized discrete PIT, log score, Brier score, calibration bins, confusion counts, conditional PIT summaries, and missing states.
-Multiplicity is controlled within split and family.
+Exact-null probabilities and Benjamini-Hochberg-adjusted probabilities are retained within each split and family as descriptive misspecification evidence.
+Because the campaign pools residuals from protected windows, hard qualification uses the predeclared practical-effect gates shared with the clustered-window predictive checks: KS distance and absolute lag-one correlation must not exceed `0.20`.
 A deterministic power study injects wrong baseline/decay, wrong excitation, and wrong mark probabilities; inadequate support or power is recorded as `insufficient_evidence`, never silently passed.

 The analytic compensator diagnoses only `raw_proposal`.
 Candidate carving, anchor rejection, and cross-currency reconciliation change the probability